Use database

 ..

-Or we could run ops activation poll to listen for new logs.
+We could run ops activation poll or ops ide poll to listen for new logs.

 The Action to Store the Data